pism/pism/doc/sphinx/manual/parameter-list.rst

 ..
 DO NOT EDIT: This file was automatically generated using config_parameters.py.
 Edit src/pism_config.cdl instead.

-.. include:: ../../global.rst
+.. include:: ../global.rst

 .. _sec-parameter-list:

 List of configuration parameters
 ================================

-Each parameter can be set using the command-line option consisting of a dash followed by the parameter name.
+All parameters can be set using the command-line option consisting of a dash followed by the parameter name.
 For example,

 .. code-block:: none